proycon/foliadocserve/README.rst

 Let's revisit syntax trees for a bit now we know how to obtain context.
 Imagine we want an NP to the left of a PP::

- SELECT su WHERE class = "np" AND (NEXT su HAS class = "pp")
+ SELECT su WHERE class = "np" AND (NEXT su WHERE class = "pp")

 ... and where the whole thing is part of a VP::

- SELECT su WHERE class = "np" AND (NEXT su HAS class = "pp") IN su WHERE class = "vp"
+ SELECT su WHERE class = "np" AND (NEXT su WHERE class = "pp") IN su WHERE class = "vp"

 ... and return that whole tree rather than just the NP we were looking for::

- SELECT su WHERE class = "np" AND (NEXT su HAS class = "pp") IN su WHERE class = "vp" RETURN target
+ SELECT su WHERE class = "np" AND (NEXT su WHERE class = "pp") IN su WHERE class = "vp" RETURN target